swiftly-solution/documentation/src/docs/scripting/events/gameevents/onfirstbombsincomingwarning.md

 ---

 # OnFirstbombsIncomingWarning
-This event is triggered when firstbombs_incoming_warning is triggered
+This event is triggered when firstbombs_incoming_warning is triggered.
 ::: tabs
 @tab Lua
 ```lua